 Join their gastronomic experiences

-In the Menorca Gourmet Tour, for example, a specialized guide will make you a gastronomic tour around the island in which you will visit the places where the typical products of Menorca are elaborated, you will be able to taste them and you will take home a product from each place visited as a gift.
+In the Menorca Gourmet Tour, for example, a specialized guide will make you a gastronomic tour around the island in which you will visit the places where the typical products of Menorca are elaborated, you will taste them and you will take home a product from each place visited as a gift.

 Take a traditional cooking class with a local chef